musictechlab/mtl-wavesurfer-audioplayer/README.md

 - - `is-previous-disabled` - indicates if previous button should be disabled or not
 - - `is-next-disabled` - indicates if next button should be disabled or not
 - - `is-shuffle` - indicates if shuffle button should be active or not
-- - `hook` - indicates if hook button should be displayed ins small mode
+- - `hook` - indicates if hook button should be displayed in small mode
 - Outputs:
 - - `previous` - emitted after clicking on previous button
 - - `next` - emitted after clicking on next button